sass/sass/doc-src/SASS_CHANGELOG.md

   For more details, see [this blog post][interp-blog] and [the GitHub issue in which it was planned][interp-issue].

+* Color arithmetic is no longer supported.
+Channel-by-channel arithmetic doesn't correspond closely to intuitive understandings of color.
+Sass's suite of [color functions][] are a much cleaner and more comprehensible way of manipulating colors dynamically.

 * The reference combinator, `/foo/` is no longer supported.

 * The old-style `:name value` property syntax is no longer supported.
 This